gestionar-directorios-y-ficheros-desde-consola-comandos-en-raspberry-pi

 Managing directories and files from command line on Raspberry Pi

-In this post of the Raspberry Pi section, we are going to see how to work with files and folders from the command line on Raspberry Pi.
+In this post from the Raspberry Pi section, we are going to see how to work with files and folders from the command line in Raspberry Pi.

-Managing files and folders is something absolutely essential, and you will almost inevitably encounter it when working with Raspberry Pi.
+Handling files and folders is absolutely essential, and something you will almost inevitably encounter when working with Raspberry Pi.

-So, we are going to dedicate an entry to remember and put together the necessary commands to manage files and folders in Raspbian.
+So, let’s dedicate a post to reviewing and compiling the necessary commands for managing files and folders in Raspbian.

-Remember that the ability to auto-complete paths by simply typing the first letters and pressing the tab key is very useful.
+Remember that the autocomplete feature for paths is very useful, simply by typing the first few letters and pressing the tab key.

-The first thing we need to know is how to move between directories, for which we will use the ‘cd’ (Change Directory) command.
+The first thing we need to know is how to move between directories, for which we will use the ‘cd’ command (Change Directory).

-So, to enter within a directory within the current path, we use,
+So, to enter a directory within the current path we use,

-If we want to go up a level, we will do
+If we want to go up one level we do

 cd ..

-On the other hand, to go to the user’s root folder, we use
+On the other hand, to go to the user’s home folder we use

 cd ~

-If at any time we want to see the current path, we use the ‘pwd’ (Print Working Directory) command.
+If at any time we want to see the current path, we use the pwd command (Print Working Directory).

 pwd

-Another important knowledge is to display the contents of the current path, listing the files and folders it contains.
-To do this, we use the ‘ls’ (list) command.
-So, to display all the files and directories, we simply do
+Another essential skill is showing the content of the current path, listing the files and folders it contains.
+For this we use the ‘ls’ command (list).
+So, to show all files and directories we simply do

 ls

-We can also use an additional visualization with more details by doing,
+We can also use an additional view with more details by doing,

 ls -l

-If we want to show, in addition, the hidden files and directories, we will use,
+If we want to also show hidden files and directories we will use,

 ls -a

-Now that we know how to navigate between directories and display their contents, it’s time to see how to manipulate them.
+Now that we know how to navigate between directories and show their content, it’s time to see how to manipulate them.

 We can also create more than one directory simultaneously by doing,

-If instead we want to create a path of several directories one inside another, we do the following,
+If instead we want to create a path of several directories nested within each other, we do the following,

 To delete a directory, only if it is completely empty, we do,

-The ‘mv’ command also serves to rename directories, a function that does not have its own command in Linux.
+The mv command is also used to rename directories, a function that does not have its own command in Linux.
 It is simply considered that ‘moving’ a directory is the same function as renaming it.

 On the other hand, to copy a directory to another path we will use,